PsyChiLin/MTPAinR/README.md

 (MTPA)**, to discriminate signal differences between conditions by combining temporal information from multiple time points in fNIRS.

-The MTPA adopted the random forest algorithm from statistical learning domain, followed by a series of cross validation procedures, providing reasonable power for detecting significant time points and ensuring the generalizability.
+The **MTPA** adopted the random forest algorithm from statistical learning domain, followed by a series of cross validation procedures, providing reasonable power for detecting significant time points and ensuring the generalizability.

-Using an fNIRS dataset, the proposed MTPA would outperform the MUA.
+Using an fNIRS dataset, the proposed **MTPA** would outperform the MUA.
 As we seen in the following figure, the MUA with either false discovery rate correction or bonferroni correction could not detect any significant time points.
-The proposed MTPA can successfully detect more time points showing significant differences between experimental conditions.
+The proposed **MTPA** can successfully detect more time points showing significant differences between experimental conditions.

-Furthermore, the MTPA could also easily make a comparison between different areas, leading to a novel viewpoint of fNIRS time course analysis and providing additional theoretical implications in future fNIRS studies.
+Furthermore, the **MTPA** could also easily make a comparison between different areas, leading to a novel viewpoint of fNIRS time course analysis and providing additional theoretical implications in future fNIRS studies.

+The present repository contains the `R` code to (1) use **MTPA** (2) and make comparision with MUA.
+Also, code to generate some example figures are provided.

+Have fun with **MTPA** \!

 ![GithubFigure1](Figures/GithubFigure1.png)